-Human Metabolism I Mouse Metabolism and Imaging I Genetics and Genomics
+Human Metabolism I Mouse Metabolism I Genetics and Genomics

-The Human Metabolism Core consists of a number of services that provide consulting with study design, subject recruitment, and statistical analyses (service area 1), conducting clinical research (service area 2), and an array of specialized NORC-focused methods, instruments, and facilities for human body composition/metabolism (service area 3), radiologic imaging (service area 4) and biobehavioral measurements (service area 5) that enable several aspects of research into human nutrition, obesity and metabolism at UCSF.
+The Human Metabolism Core provides an integrated infrastructure for NORC investigators who currently conduct human research.
+The core consists of a number of services that provide consulting with study design, subject recruitment, and statistical analyses, conducting clinical research, and an array of specialized NORC-focused methods, instruments, and facilities for human body composition/metabolism, radiologic imaging and biobehavioral measurements that enable several aspects of research into human nutrition, obesity and metabolism at UCSF.

 Services Supported by the NORC Human Metabolism

-Service Area 3: Body Composition, Exercise and Metabolism
+Service Area 1: Human Body Composition, Exercise and Metabolism

-Provides specialized expertise and equipment to characterizes clinical research participants and provides important outcomes for research in nutrition, obesity and metabolism.
+Provides sophisticated methods and expertise in measuring diverse indices of body composition, metabolic activity and functional capacity and provides important outcomes for research in nutrition, obesity and metabolism.

 Provides advanced, capabilities to conduct and interpret non-invasive imaging of research participants for tissue distributions and metabolic activities of high relevance to research into nutrition, obesity and metabolism.